 Unlike high school, educational accommodations at the postsecondary level are student initiated.
-Each student who chooses to seek accommodations must meet with the Disability Services Director to determine what accommodations to request based on the needs of the student and the demands of the course.
-The medical, psychiatric and/or psychological documentation provided by students is kept in separate and confidential files in Disability Services.
+Each student who chooses to seek accommodations must meet with the Disability Services Director.
+Together they will determine what accommodations to request based on student's limitations and the demands of the course.
+The medical, psychiatric and/or psychological documentation provided by students is kept in confidential files in Disability Services.
 A complete copy of the Eligibility Criteria and the Confidentiality Policy can be obtained from the Director or found online.
 Depending on the student, available accommodations may include, but are not limited to:

 - Extended test time

 - Distraction-reduced testing environment

 - Various other test accommodations

-- Adaptive computer equipment and software
+- · Adaptive computer equipment and software

 - Notetakers

 - Tutors

 - Interpreter services

-- · Extended deadlines

 - Ergonomic equipment

-- · Preferential classroom seating
+- Preferential classroom seating

 - Tape recording lectures

 - Materials in alternate format